Upa-Robotics-25246/Decode/README.md

 ## Version 4.2 (built on 18.10.30)
  * Includes fix to avoid deadlock situation with WatchdogMonitor which could result in USB communication errors.
      - Comm error appeared to require that user disconnect USB cable and restart the Robot Controller app to recover.
-     - robotControllerLog.txt would have error messages that included the words "E RobotCore: lynx xmit lock: #### abandoning lock:"
+     - robotControllerLog.txt would have error org.firstinspires.ftc.teamcode.messages that included the words "E RobotCore: lynx xmit lock: #### abandoning lock:"
  * Includes fix to correctly list the parent module address for a REV Robotics Expansion Hub in a configuration (.xml) file.
      - Bug in versions 4.0 and 4.1 would incorrect list the address module for a parent REV Robotics device as "1".
      - If the parent module had a higher address value than the daisy-chained module, then this bug would prevent the Robot Controller from communicating with the downstream Expansion Hub.